 Monthly Tech-Tip | No tracking!
 No ads! |

 These cone 6 glazes are the same (G3806G), except the one on the right has 3.5% copper carbonate added.
-Copper is commonly thought to flux glazes, making them melt more.
-But in this case, the clear base is running just as much as the stained one.
-And I was suspicious that the micro-bubbles in the glass matrix were coming from the copper carbonate gassing during firing.
-But not so, as you can see the flow on the left has them also, actually it has even more.
+Copper is commonly fluxes glazes, making them melt more.
+But in this case it is not, the clear base is running just as much as the stained one.
+Either the percentage is not high enough or the host transparent glaze is resistant.
+Another observation: I was suspicious that the micro-bubbles in the glass matrix were coming from the copper carbonate gassing during firing.
+But not so, as you can see on this melt fluidity tester, the flow on the left has many more (it appears less melted because of this).
+In this specific glaze it seems probable that the copper bubbles (generated as it decomposes) act as a fining agent to coagulate and help clear the others.

 Glossary |